PsychoPunkSage/PsychoPunkSage/README.md

 ==========================================================================================================================================================

 I'm an Undergraduate Student from IIT Kharagpur, India.
-I love Linux and currently working on Blockchain and playing Go and Rust.
+I love Linux and currently working on Blockchain and RUTSing and GOing along the way.
 Personally I don't like frontend and Javascript a lot, kind of a backend guy 🤓.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [helloabhinav](http://helloabhinav.vercel.app/)